opendatacube/datacube-k8s-eks/examples/README.md

 ## Destroy a newly created infrastructure

 1. Remove `flux` deploy ssh key.
-This will stop flux to be able to read/write from your live repo.
+This will stop flux from being able to read/write from your live repo.
 2. Delete helm releases (HRs) in the following order.
 Assuming that you have a similar setup as defined in example -
 - First delete all the apps under `sandbox`, `processing` and `web` kubernetes namespace
 ```shell script